Jamir-boop/minimalisticfox/README.md

 - Hides the navigation bar by default, showing it only when the `navigator-toolbox` is hovered over or focused.
 - Adjusts tab appearance for minimalism.
 - Hides various UI elements like the tab close button and title bar buttons for a cleaner look.
-- Sets the font to "CaskaydiaCove NF" across the UI for consistency and readability.
+- Optionally you can set the font to "CaskaydiaCove NF" across the UI for consistency and readability (If you have it installed).

 ## Conclusion